Francis Scott Key Bridge collapse: Bridge safety regulation

 On March 27, Buttigieg said that the U.S. Department of Transportation would apply the findings of the NTSB investigation of the bridge collapse to "regulation, inspection, design or funding of bridges in the future".
 He noted that the bridge was not designed to withstand the impact of a vessel of Dalis weight (about 95,000 tonnes empty).
 In 2022, the FHWA finalized new data specifications for state inspectors to use for bridge pier protections that are scheduled to take effect in 2026.

-According to a Wall Street Journal analysis of the National Bridge Inventory, there are eight U.S. bridges that are fracture critical (a condition flagged by the NTSB in its investigation) and have similar vertical clearance as the Francis Scott Key Bridge: the Tacoma Narrows Bridge, the Lewis and Clark Bridge over the Columbia River, the St. Johns Bridge, the San Francisco–Oakland Bay Bridge, the Golden Gate Bridge, the George Washington Bridge, the Verrazzano-Narrows Bridge, and the Chesapeake Bay Bridge.
+According to a Wall Street Journal analysis of the National Bridge Inventory, there are eight U.S. bridges that are fracture critical (a condition flagged by the NTSB in its investigation) and have similar vertical clearance as the Francis Scott Key Bridge: the Tacoma Narrows Bridge, the Lewis and Clark Bridge over the Columbia River, the St. Johns Bridge, the San Francisco–Oakland Bay Bridge, the Golden Gate Bridge, the George Washington Bridge, the Verrazzano–Narrows Bridge, and the Chesapeake Bay Bridge.
 The preliminary NTSB report stated that the agency was working with the Maryland Transportation Authority to study short-term and long-term modifications to the pier protection system for the Chesapeake Bay Bridge.

 When reporters asked about a proposal to require tugboats to pilot vessels around critical maritime infrastructure, officials with the Coast Guard, the Department of Transportation, the Cybersecurity and Infrastructure Security Agency, and the U.S. Department of Homeland Security Joint Information Center either referred the inquiries to different agencies or said their agencies lacked jurisdiction to create such a regulation.
 By April 11, the Maryland Port Administration had begun consulting tugboat operators about potential modifications to protocol, which would depend upon recommendations from the NTSB and the Coast Guard.

 Bridge replacement

 Hours after the collapse, President Biden said that the federal government would pay for the entire cost of reconstructing the bridge.
-In June 2024, the Maryland Department of Transportation accepted bids to design and build a replacement bridge by fall 2028 at an estimated cost of $1.7 billion to $1.9 billion.
+In June 2024, the Maryland Department of Transportation accepted bids to design and build a replacement bridge by autumn 2028 at an estimated cost of $1.7 billion to $1.9 billion.
+The Maryland Transportation Authority, however, announced in November 2025 that their cost estimates had been revised upward, to between $4.3 billion and $5.2 billion.